Kamran1819G/Rapid-File-Downloader/readme.md

 ### 3. Threaded Download

-Each segment download is handled in a separate thread.
-This ensures that all the segments are downloaded in parallel, significantly speeding up the download process.
+Each segment is downloaded in a separate thread, ensuring parallel processing that significantly speeds up downloads.

 #### Logic

-The code creates a thread for each segment:
+The downloader creates a thread for each segment:

 ```python
 for i in range(segments):